jyojay/deep-learning-challenge/README.md

 ### Step 3: Optimising the Model
 - Using our knowledge of TensorFlow, an effort to optimise the model to achieve a target predictive accuracy higher than 75% is made.
 - A new Jupyter Notebook file `AlphabetSoupCharity_Optimisation.ipynb` is created.
-- Dependencies qre imported and the charity_data.csv is read to a Pandas DataFrame.
+- Dependencies are imported and the charity_data.csv is read to a Pandas DataFrame.
 - The dataset is preprocessed as in Step 1.
 - Based on results from the initial model, four attemots are made on designing a neural network model with target predictive accuracy higher than 75%:
 **Image 1** </br>